-PRDV 395-0 Special Topics in Personal Development (1 unit) Topics suggested by students or faculty and approved by the McCormick Curriculum Committee.
+PRDV 395-0 Special Topics in Personal Development (1 unit) Topics suggested by students or faculty and approved by the curriculum committee.
 Prerequisite: consent of instructor.

 PRDV 396-0 Topics in Personal Development (0 units) Topics of limited scope as suggested by faculty or students and approved by the McCormick Office of Personal Development.